Building a stratum 1 NTP server on EC2

 Interior

 I had no trouble with headroom, but the car does sit quite low which probably helps.
 Audio controls on the steering wheel help you keep your eyes on the road, though I missed the volume controls my car had.
 The steering wheel felt like leather, imitation or not.
 The bottom of the steering wheel is squared off for reasons I don’t entirely follow; perhaps to help with legroom getting in.
-It was a little odd turning into sharp spaces where the steering wheel wasn’t round, but I tend towards shuffle steering so it didn’t come up too often.
+It was a little odd turning into sharp spaces where the steering wheel wasn’t round, but I tend towards so it didn’t come up too often.

 A decently-sized LCD in the center console shows everything, from music to climate control settings.
 Climate control has dedicated hardware buttons, and adjusting temperature or fan speed is done by turning those huge center vents.
 An overlay on the LCD simply shows where they’re set.
 The screen has a slight downtilt which seems to prevent the glare that plagues my car’s center screen.